-A Curtailable Connection will only be offered where the Company has identified a requirement for Reinforcement to facilitate a connection and the Curtailment will provide a network benefit.
-Reinforcement required solely for fault level and reactive power requirements is not suitable for a Curtailable Connection as the Curtailment would not provide any network benefit.
+A Curtailable Connection will only be offered where the Company has identified a requirement for Reinforcement to facilitate provision of the connection concerned and the Curtailment will provide a network benefit.
+Reinforcement required solely for fault level and reactive power requirements is not suitable for a Curtailable Connection because the Curtailment will not provide any network benefit.

-When offering a Curtailable Connection, the Company will also provide (if not provided already) the supporting information on the expected costs of the counterfactual Non-Curtailable Connection.
+When offering a Curtailable Connection, the Company will also provide (if not provided already) the supporting information on the expected costs of the Non-Curtailable Connection.

-This Schedule does not apply to Small Users.